stevapple/tencent-cloud-core/TencentCloudAPI.md

 let fsiEndpoint = TencentCloud.Endpoint("cvm.ap-shenzhen-fsi.tencentcloudapi.com")!
 ```

-The API credential will be automatically inferred from the environment using the following keys: `API_SECRET_ID`, `API_SECRET_KEY`, `API_SESSION_TOKEN`. in SCF environment, it'll also be inferred from the runtime.
+The API credential will be automatically inferred from the environment using the following keys: `TENCENT_SECRET_ID`, `TENCENT_SECRET_KEY`, `TENCENT_SESSION_TOKEN`. in SCF environment, it'll also be inferred from the runtime.
 If there's no credential in the environment, you'll need to provide one, or the initializer will return `nil`:

 ```swift
 let customEndpoint = TencentCloud.Endpoint(